gillianassi/Portfolio/src/markdown/Research/LockFreeOrderedList.md

  Harris's linked list: [Timestamp 18:00]
- "logically" delete nodes instead of actually deleting them WHILE TRAVERSING the list, continiously fix the linked list by physically deleting those logically deleted nodes you keep on fixing untill you find a non-logically deleted next node OR nullptr by using CAS
+ "logically" delete nodes instead of actually deleting them WHILE TRAVERSING the list, continuously fix the linked list by physically deleting those logically deleted nodes you keep on fixing until you find a non-logically deleted next node OR nullptr by using CAS

  Harris-Michael strategy: [Timestamp 23:00] same strategy, but only fix the node you're interested in, even if it points to a logically deleted node